Tushar9691/Recipe-Collection/README.md

 # Recipe-Collection
-#Single page
-#This is a recipe-collection project in single pages
+This is a recipe-collection project in single pages